 “She told us we have an obligation to give back,” Siegel said.

 David Thorne ’66, former Ambassador to Italy, points to two reasons for his interest in public service: first, he lived in Europe after World War II because his father was a diplomat; and second, his closest friend at Yale, also the son of a diplomat, was John Kerry.
-After graduating in 1966, Thorne and Kerry both enlisted in the army.
+After graduating in 1966, Thorne and Kerry both enlisted in the Navy.

 Thorne described a mythology surrounding “Yalie men of action” that existed during the Vietnam War.